Flank/flank-dashboard/docs/14_firebase_deployment_cli.md

 1. Open the terminal and navigate to the metrics project folder.
 2. Run the following command and follow the instructions to log in to the Firebase CLI with your Google account.
- Use the same account that you used to create your Firebase project (or the one that has access to it).
+ Use the same account that you used to create your Firebase project (or the one that has access to it):

 ```
 firebase login
 ```
-3. After you have logged in, run the following command below and select the project id of the project, created in previous steps.
+3. After you have logged in, run the following command below and select the project id of the project, created in previous steps:

 ```
 firebase use --add
 ```
 4. Run the following command from the root of the metrics project to build the release version of the application.
-   It is recommended to add `--dart-define=FLUTTER_WEB_USE_SKIA=true` parameter to build the application with the `SKIA` renderer.
+   It is recommended to add `--dart-define=FLUTTER_WEB_USE_SKIA=true` parameter to build the application with the `SKIA` renderer:

 ```
 flutter build web --dart-define=FLUTTER_WEB_USE_SKIA=true
 ```

 5. Run the following command to specify the hosting deploy to.
-You can find the `<YOUR_HOSTING_NAME>` within the `Hosting` section in the Firebase console.
+You can find the `<YOUR_HOSTING_NAME>` within the `Hosting` section in the Firebase console:

 ```
 firebase target:apply hosting metrics <YOUR_HOSTING_NAME>
 ```

-6. Run the following command to deploy an application to the Firebase Hosting.
+6. Run the following command to deploy an application to the Firebase Hosting:

 ```
 firebase deploy --only hosting:metrics